bujojo16/obfuskey/Documentation/obfuskey.md

 ```python
 offset[n] = (((((((offset[0] +1) * pwd[0]) +1) * pwd[1]) +1) * pwd[2]) +1) * ..) * pwd[n])
 ```
+Because there are no pre-defined values in this function - _everything is a variable coming directly from the letters in the password_ - it is not possible to guess any of the resulting value without having the complete password.
+In order to grasp this, here is what the function looks like for a couple of passwords.
+Please note that the order is important and that this function is discret, not continue.

-Which graphically results in this for the password "abcdefg":
+Here are the 12 offset in order for the password "abcdefg":
-![alt text](12_pwd_abcdefg.png "12 offsets from password abcdefg") And here we have the result for the password with only one letter difference, "abcddfg":
+![alt text](12_pwd_abcdefg.png "12 offsets from password abcdefg") And here we have the offsets for a password with only one letter difference, "abcddfg":
 ![alt text](12_pwd_abcddfg.png "12 offsets from password abcddfg") As you can see, the chain of offsets follows a completely different path from starting to end because our first offset value is based on the global password value.